htsrjdrouse/rister-toolchanger/camera-pi/README.md

 - Raspberry Pi with camera module
 - Python 3 with Flask, MQTT, and camera libraries
 - MQTT broker for system communication
-- Printed calibration target for Technique 2, or a small device with small visable features
+- Printed calibration target for Technique 2

+## Network Configuration

+The system expects:
+- MQTT broker at `192.168.1.89:1883`
+- Klipper API at `192.168.1.89`
+- Camera system accessible via web interface on port 8080

+Update IP addresses in `camera_flask_mqtt.py` to match your network configuration.